-I sell leather sewing machine belts, standard and other needles for machines, oilers, specialty threads, and other items.
+I sell leather sewing machine belts, sewing machine needles, some parts, oilers, specialty threads, and other items.

 My little Etsy shop has been around since 2009 and has great reviews from customers.